netham45/screamrouter/README.md

 * MP3 stream exposure for browser-based listening of all sinks
 * URL playback capability for sinks or sink groups
 * Milkdrop Visualizations via [Butterchurn](https://github.com/jberg/butterchurn) project
+* Keeps a rolling buffer of streams that can be used for time shifting/rewinding streams

 #### Integration and Compatibility
 * Home Assistant Custom Component for managing configuration and media playback